 Back to paydays … Some people want to contribute – but will wait until they have the money.
 So, if you don’t remind them (well people generally) they forget.
 I can think of two campaigns that I wanted to contribute to, but didn’t for cashflow reasons, then I forgot about them.
 They didn’t remind me and they FAILED!
 You need to be updating around once a week minimum.
 Like blogs, you can pre-plan them.
 We had pre-planned ours but had to redo them on the fly because we hit our target so early.
 Nice problem to have 😉 !
 MORE: 5 Tips On Making Your Crowd Funding Campaign Stand Out

 BIO: After several years in theatre stage management, Zahra Zomorrodian co-founded FNA Films with James DeMarco in 2002.
 Since then she has produced several short films, plus she has self-released FNA’s first feature film, The Stagg Do.
-Check out her latest campaign, HERE for her documentary on the Newcastle United Football Team, a love letter to fans worldwide.

 For B2W offers and free stuff first, join my EMAIL LIST